DSCI-310/is-it-good-wine/README.md

 ## Usage

-We suggest to use docker to run the data analysis.

-*note - the instructions in this section also depends on running this in a unix shell (e.g., terminal or Git Bash)*

 To replicate the analysis, install [Docker](https://www.docker.com/get-started).
 Then clone this GitHub repository and build a docker container with the dockerfile included in this repository by running the following commands in the unix shell: